 The Mentor Teacher, university advisor, or school professional experience coordinator can identify a pre-service teacher as 'causing concern'.
 Early identification of any concerns ensures that the Preservice Teacher receives appropriate support.
-It is essential that mentor teachers identify concerns

 It is essential that mentor teachers identify concerns on the written feedback they provide.
-Should a number of concerns be identified and/or the preservice teacher does not respond to feedback the Pre-service Teacher must be identified as "Requiring"
+Should a number of concerns be identified and/or the preservice teacher does not respond to feedback the Pre-service Teacher must be identified as "Requiring